Treehouse of Horror XXI

 "Treehouse of Horror XXI" is the fourth episode of the twenty-second season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on November 7, 2010.
 This is the 21st Treehouse of Horror episode, and, like the other Treehouse of Horror episodes, consisted of three self-contained segments: In "War and Pieces", Bart and Milhouse discover a real-life board game that they must win to return home; in "Master and Cadaver", Marge and Homer go on a honeymoon on a sailboat, and rescue a mysterious castaway named Roger; and in "Tweenlight", Lisa falls in love with a vampire named Edmund.

 "Treehouse of Horror XXI" was written by Joel H. Cohen and directed by Bob Anderson.
 Daniel Radcliffe and Hugh Laurie both guest starred in the episode.
 The first segment references Jumanji, the second is a loose parody of Dead Calm and the third satirizes the Twilight novel and film series.
 The episode also contains references to The Office, A Clockwork Orange and Sesame Street.

 In its original airing on the Fox Network during the November sweeps period, the episode had a 3.7 Nielsen rating viewed in approximately 8.2 million homes.
 Critical opinion of the episode was mixed, with "Tweenlight" generally being regarded as the best of the three segments.

 Plot

 Opening sequence

 While carving pumpkins, Bart takes a knife and etches a smile into Homer's pants.
 Homer responds by strangling Bart as usual, and Bart puts a flaming pumpkin on Homer's head.
-Professor Frink then welcomes the audience and warns them of the content of the show, presenting a TiVo remote control to fast-forward through the scary stuff.
-But after accidentally fast forwarding to the end of the special, and exposing spoilers, a shameful Frink uses the remote on himself and fast forwards his life until he is turned to a pile of dust, and it blows away spelling out the title of the episode.
-The Frankenstein's Monster who was created by Frink makes a reference to The Office, and remembers his days working at "Monster Mifflin" with the Mummy, the Wolf Man, a zombie, and a witch.
+Professor Frink then welcomes the audience and warns them of the content of the show, presenting a TiVo remote control to fast-forward through the scary stuff; he shows an example by fast forwarding through Homer and Bart's fight, but accidentally fast forwards all the way to the end of the special, exposing spoilers.
+A shameful Frink declares he didn't deserve to use the remote, then turns the remote towards himself and "fast forwards" through his life, aging incredibly rapidly until he is turned to a pile of dust, which is blown away by a gust of wind revealing the title of the episode.
+The Frankenstein's Monster who was created by Frink then takes the remote and declares he will change it to The Office, comparing Dunder Mifflin to his own office job.
+The opening then ends with a parody of said show's opening credits, the various characters portrayed by Frankenstein, the Mummy, the Wolf Man, a zombie, and a witch.